Now You See Me: Now You Don't: Plot

-Inside the police station, Veronika interrogates Merritt, who in turn rattles her by deducing that, after her father's affair with their housekeeper resulted in her mother's suicide, Veronika planned the murder of her housekeeper and half-brother.
-Lula May, another Horseman, arrives and helps Jack and June escape, but Merritt is recaptured by Veronika.
-The group, now reunited, begins planning to rescue Merritt, as Veronika receives another phone call from the unknown man, pressuring her to retrieve the diamond.

-Veronika and the Horsemen agree to arrange a meet in Abu Dhabi at the Yas Marina Circuit, where a party is being held for the Formula 1 team Veronika owns.
-During the swap, Bosco and Charlie create a distraction by stealing the F1 car on display at the party and driving off, starting a police chase; meanwhile, Veronika traps the Horsemen in a glass cube.
-Veronika reveals she plans to bury them alive as sand fills up the cube.
-Veronika leaves with the diamond and arranges to meet with the unknown man in her vault.
-The Horsemen manage to escape by breaking a water pipe and use Henley's diamond ring to break through the glass.
+At the police station, Veronika interrogates Merritt, who deduces that her father's affair led to her mother's suicide and that Veronika murdered her housekeeper and the housekeeper’s son.
+Lula May—another Horseman—frees Jack and June, but Merritt is unable to escape.
+Veronika and the Horsemen agree to meet at the Yas Marina Circuit in Abu Dhabi, where a party is being held for Veronika's Formula One team, to secure Merritt's release in exchange for the Diamond.
+Bosco and Charlie create a distraction by stealing Veronika's Formula One car and driving off, triggering a police chase; meanwhile, Veronika traps the Horsemen in a glass tank, seeking to bury them alive in sand.
+She leaves with the Diamond and arranges to meet with the unknown caller at her vault.
+The Horsemen manage to escape by breaking a water pipe and using Henley's diamond wedding ring to shatter the glass.